Basil on the Spirit’s Procession from the Son

 The creed speaks of the Spirit coming from (ἐκπορευόμενον, a compound of ἐκ and πορεύομαι) and Basil speaks of the Son sending (πέμοντος).
 The cognitive similarities are clear, indicating that the doctrine in view is the same.
 But the dating here matters.
 On the Faith was likely written around 360 A.D., while the version of the Nicene Creed held by the church was not finished until the Council of Constantinople in 381.
 Basil’s terminology does not have the disputes surrounding the filioque clause in sight.
 However, Gregory of Nazianzus, in his important Oration 39 (Oration on the Holy Lights; §12) says “The Holy Spirit is truly spirit, coming forth from (προϊὸν; from προϊέναι) the Father indeed, but not after the manner of the Son, for it is not by generation but by ‘procession’ (ἐκπορευτῶς), since I must coin a word for the sake of clearness.”
 Gregory Nazianzen preached this in January 381, just before he led the Council of Constantinople.
 He crafted the term ἐκπορευτῶς for the economic relationship of the Holy Spirit to the Father, meaning that Basil would not have had those semantic nuances in mind 20 years earlier.
 Basil is not distinguishing the manners in which the Son and Spirit are sent (generation versus procession), respectively, but teaching that it is the Son who sends the Spirit as the Father sends the Son.
 Since ἐκπορευόμενον had not yet been coined, it is impossible to say whether Basil saw πέμοντος as closer to Nazianzen’s “procession” or προϊὸν.
 Be that as it may, Nazianzen is not ruling out the Son’s role in the Spirit’s procession, but asserting that the Spirit proceeds (ἐκπορευτῶς) from the Father, not that he is begotten (γεννητῶς) like the Son.

-Regardless, the Son sending the Spirit is taught by Basil creedally or confessionally.
-Between the Councils of Nicaea and Constantinople, a number of congregations and dioceses had their own local creeds (Athanasius commends and criticizes some of them in On Synods).
+Regardless, Basil in a creedal/confessional form teaches that the Son sends the Spirit.
+Between the Councils of Nicaea and Constantinople a number of congregations and dioceses had their own local creeds (Athanasius commends and criticizes some of them in On Synods).
 Basil in On the Faith presents a confession of the Christian faith in creedal format.
 This creedal statement concludes with his affirmation of the Son sending the Spirit.
 Whether or not he intended the economic relationship of ἐκπορευόμενον and filioque clause to be taught is not only anachronistic, but misses the point: Basil believed that the Christian must believe and confess that the Son sends the Spirit as the Father sends the Son.
-It seems then that the filioque clause is appropriate to Nicene theology is the path to Constantinople runs not only through Nazianzen, but Basil first.
+It seems then that the filioque clause is appropriate to Nicene theology, and that its path to Constantinople runs not only through Nazianzen, but Basil first.

 This is Basil’s confession of faith: